OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-03.md

 The temple servants living on the hill of Ophel made repairs up to a point opposite the Water Gate towards the east and the projecting tower.

 ## Nehemiah 3:27
-Next to them, the men of Tekoa repaired another section from the great projecting tower to the wall of Ophel.
+Beside them, the men of Tekoa repaired another section, from the large projecting tower to the wall of Ophel.

 ## Nehemiah 3:28
-Above the Horse Gate, the priests made repairs, each in front of his own house.
+Above the Horse Gate, the priests repaired, each in front of his own house.

 ## Nehemiah 3:29
 Next to them, Zadok son of Immer made repairs opposite his house, with Shemaiah son of Shekaniah, the guard at the East Gate, making repairs next to him.

 ## Nehemiah 3:30
-Next to him, Hananiah son of Shelemiah, and Hanun, the sixth son of Zalaph, repaired another section.
+Beside him, Hananiah son of Shelemiah, and Hanun, the sixth son of Zalaph, repaired another section.
 Next to them, Meshullam son of Berekiah made repairs opposite his living quarters.

 ## Nehemiah 3:31
-Next to him, Malkijah, one of the goldsmiths, made repairs as far as the house of the temple servants and the merchants, opposite the Inspection Gate, and as far as the room above the corner.
+Next to him, Malkijah, one of the goldsmiths, made repairs up to the house of the temple servants and the merchants, opposite the Inspection Gate, and as far as the room above the corner.

 ## Nehemiah 3:32
 Between the room above the corner and the Sheep Gate, the goldsmiths and merchants made repairs.